Nant Y Garw Mine

 Map Ref SN

 The Green's Processing Mill.
 The property appears to have been in the possession of George Green of Aberystwyth for a short time.
-Green (1824-1895) owned the Cambrian Foundry, and supplied mining equipment to mines in mid-Wales and further afield.
-Green patented his "self-acting dressing machinery", which included crusher rolls, jiggers, buddies and classifiers, installed in purpose-built mills, which were powered by water wheels.
+Green (1824–1895) owned the Cambrian Foundry and supplied mining equipment to mines in mid-Wales and further afield.
+Green patented his self-acting dressing machinery, including crusher rolls, jiggers, buddies and classifiers, installed in purpose-built mills powered by water wheels.
 The remains of the Green's processing mill survive at Nantgarw, although they are difficult to interpret.

 The Leats